-2. Don't use personal confidential data unless it is absolutely necessaryPersonal confidential data items should not be included unless it is essential for the specified purpose(s) of that flow.
+2. Do not use personal confidential data unless it is absolutely necessary

+Personal confidential data items should not be included unless it is essential for the specified purpose(s) of that flow.
 The need for services users/ employees to be identified should be considered at each stage of satisfying the purpose(s).